hundredyearfarms/Hundred-Year-Farms/README.md

 **BIM (Building Information Management)**

 Building Information Management (BIM) tools are being used for design of out-buildings (greenhouses, sheds, workshop, garage, ...).
 These use simple sloped-roof buildings that can be combined to form larger buildings if needed.
-A tool for converting a mark-down text document to a model suitable for costing (but not construction) is illustrated below.
+A tool for converting a mark-down text document to a model suitable for visualization and costing (but not construction) is illustrated below.

 <p align="center">
 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/slopedRoofFromSpecSheet-githubReadme.png" alt="Farm plan co-gen" width="500">